 Quite unique species from Uruguay with deeply ridged pendant sizable stem segments; name means "five-winged" but the stem often carries six flared ridges.
 White flowers.
 Sent as a mossed unrooted cutting.

 Stock Number: 66139

 "Red Mistletoe" Fat cylindrical, compact stems with many red berries.
 Very deliberate growing species for the collector.
-Always shipped as a cutting in moss.
+May be shipped as a cutting in moss.

 Stock Number: 66143

 A mop of small many sided stems with bristly hairs.
 Unique Madagascar species as nearly all Cacti are New World natives.